OpenMagnetics/MAS/docs/magnetic/coil.md

 * Coordinates: The coordinates of the center of the layer, referred to the center of the main column of the core.

 ## Turns Description
-This is the deepest and most detailed level of description for the winding of a magnetic component.
+This is the deepest and most detailed level of description for the coil of a magnetic component.
 It consists of describing each of the physical turns existing in all the individual windings, including their exact position inside the winding window.

 It is useful for advanced Finite Element Simulation or advanced analytical models, like 2D winding losses, where the proximity effect from each physical turn into all the others is taken into account.